 Fresh Water is Essential

 Your chickens will naturally eat a bit more during the winter months, since they don’t have access to fresh forage and they need to eat just to stay warm, too.
 Make sure they have consistent access to feed and remember – without water, the feed is pointless.

 One of the biggest challenges of raising chickens during the winter is having to deal with frozen waterers.
 Consider using waterers with heated bases to help prevent the waterers from freezing even in below-freezing temperatures.
 Don’t forget to refill often – eight chickens need at least a gallon of water per day.

 You can use heated livestock containers or even make do with simple swaps, like heated dog water bowls.

 Your chicken coop does not need to be air tight, nor do you need to worry about stacking straw bales around the outside.
 Extra modifications aren’t needed.

 A coop that is bundled up too tight can lead to extra problems.
 Too much insulation can trap air and lead to problems like frostbite and moldy bedding.
-Airflow is key.
-Do your best to eliminate drafts and reduce excess moisture, but otherwise, no other steps are necessary.
+Airflow is key so do your best to eliminate drafts and reduce excess moisture.
+Beyond that no other steps are necessary.